wp-media/imagify-api-doc/source/index.md

 # Introduction

 Welcome to Imagify API!
-You can use the API to optimize and resize images.
+You can use the API to optimize and resize your images.
 # Authentication

 > To authorize, use this code: